H-0340

 Plain Language

-Developers are prohibited from using, selling, or sharing an automated decision system for consequential decisions unless it has passed an independent audit under § 4193e.
-If the audit finds algorithmic discrimination, the developer must halt all distribution until a post-adjustment audit confirms the discrimination has been rectified.
-This creates a deployment gate — no system may enter the market for consequential decisions without first passing an independent audit, and a finding of discrimination triggers an automatic halt-and-fix obligation.
+Developers may not use, sell, or share an automated decision system for consequential decisions unless the system has passed an independent audit under § 4193e.
+If the audit reveals algorithmic discrimination, the developer must halt all use, sale, or sharing until a post-adjustment audit confirms the discrimination has been rectified.
+This is a deployment-gating obligation — no system may enter the market without clearing the independent audit, and a discriminatory finding triggers a mandatory stop-ship until remediation is verified.

 Statutory Text